-Many factors contribute to average UK house prices, and some of them are within the control of home owners.
-Anyone who has ever viewed a property as a potential buyer will know that first impressions mean an awful lot.
-Arriving outside the property for the first time is often a pivotal moment in a buyer’s selection process.
+Many factors contribute to average UK house prices, and some of them are within homeowners’ control.
+Anyone who has ever viewed property as a potential buyer will know that first impressions mean an awful lot.
+Arriving outside the property for the first time is often pivotal in a buyer’s selection process.
 If your home requires decoration, repair and replacement fixtures, you could be creating a poor first impression, and that could significantly reduce the potential sale value of your property.

 A lot of homeowners tend to give the interior of their property priority over the exterior.
-Over the course of several years, this can lead to a gradual deterioration in the overall look of your house.
-Maintaining the exterior of a property is often regarding as uninspiring and unnecessary, but a little tender loving care throughout the years can reap dividends when it comes to selling the property.
-As well as the aesthetic benefits of a well maintained exterior, regular maintenance will protect the structural integrity of your building, and that is a determining factor of UK house prices.
+Over several years, this can lead to a gradual deterioration in the overall look of your house.
+Maintaining the exterior of a property is often regarded as uninspiring and unnecessary.
+Still, a little tender loving care throughout the years can reap dividends when selling the property.
+As well as the aesthetic benefits of a well-maintained exterior, regular maintenance will protect the structural integrity of your building, and that is a determining factor of UK house prices.

-Regular care of your roof can prevent nasty surprises during your next house valuation
+Regular care of your roof can prevent nasty surprises.

-One of the biggest structural jobs anyone can undertake in their home is the repair or replacement of a roof.
-Unfortunately, many problems with a roof can be identified at first glance, and that can put buyers off before they even enter your property.
-Regular inspections and a programme of preventative maintenance can keep your roof in a good state of repair, as well as allowing you to identify problems before they become costly repair jobs.
+One of the most important structural jobs anyone can undertake in their home is repairing or replacing a roof.
+Unfortunately, many roof problems are apparent at first glance, which can put buyers off before entering your property.
+However, regular inspections and a programme of preventative maintenance can keep your roof in a good state of repair, as well as allow you to identify problems before they become costly to repair jobs.

-The quality of drains, brickwork and guttering should not be overlooked.
-Gutters can be maintained very easily and cheaply if they are checked on a regular basis.
-However, allowing them to deteriorate will not only make replacing them more expensive, it will probably have an effect on any future house valuation.
-Something as simple as regularly clearing gutters of leaves can protect house values up and down the country, as gutters protect the very fabric of your home from the damage caused by water.
+Don’t overlook the quality of drains, brickwork.
+Maintain gutters quickly and cheaply by checking regularly.
+However, allowing them to deteriorate will not only make replacing them more expensive, but it will also probably affect any future house valuation.
+On the other hand, something as simple as regularly clearing gutters of leaves can protect house values up and down the country, as gutters protect the very fabric of your home from the damage caused by water.

 While fitting windows and doors yourself might seem like a good way of saving some money, a substandard job can significantly affect a future property valuation.
 Ill-fitting windows and doors are incredibly costly to put right, and they will often lead to other problems.
 Investing in a professional and safe job now can lead to quicker and more profitable house sales in the future.